msanatan/msanatan.github.io/blog/2017/react-native-lessons-from-first-app/index.md

 ## Theming

 One of the things I really liked about Ionic was its natural beauty.
 A default app looked georgous and that made the whole world happy.
 There's no real escaping from styling an application but there can be better foundations than a blank palette.
-While searching for what's out there I came across this neat list of UI component kits for RN on [Quora](https://www.quora.com/What-is-the-best-UI-Kit-for-react-native).
+While searching for what's out there I came across this neat list of UI component kits for RN on <a href="https://www.quora.com/What-is-the-best-UI-Kit-for-react-native" target="_blank" rel="nofollow noopener noreferrer">Quora</a>.

-I gave [React Native Elements](https://react-native-training.github.io/react-native-elements/) a go but after a closer look at each I'm gravitating towards [NativeBase](https://nativebase.io/) more and and more.
+I gave <a href="https://react-native-training.github.io/react-native-elements" target="_blank" rel="nofollow noopener noreferrer">React Native Elements</a> a go but after a closer look at each I'm gravitating towards <a href="https://nativebase.io" target="_blank" rel="nofollow noopener noreferrer">NativeBase</a> more and and more.

 ### React Native Elements And Lists